How to Open an Escrow Account for Business

 Why do businesses need escrow accounts?

-As you well know, many deals, large and small, can take an extended period of time to complete.
-Maybe the product being delivered is highly customized and requires significant investment by the manufacturer to deliver, or maybe the deal has regulatory hurdles that might take years to surpass.
-In any event, businesses need assurance when entering into a deal of this magnitude or length, that the other party will hold up their end of the bargain.
-The most common way to do this is to secure the funds necessary for the deal with a 3rd party.
-This is what creates the need for an escrow account.
+In addition to large transactions like the ones above, deals of any size that take a long time to complete can benefit from escrow.
+For example, the product being delivered could be highly customized and require significant investment by the manufacturer to deliver, or the deal could have regulatory hurdles that might take years to surpass.
+In any event, businesses need assurance when entering into a lengthy deal that the other party will hold up their end of the bargain.

 How do you select an escrow provider for your business transaction?